what is scs?

 The rechargeable battery has an external charger that the patient wears around their waist.
 And to charge the device.

-Do I need a psych evaluation to proceed?
+Do I need a psych eval to proceed?

 Once a patient has been identified for an SCS trial, then next step is to obtain authorization from the insurance company.
 This authorization process may require a psychiatric evaluation, which we can facilitate.